The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 What made the best traders different?
 Here are the main qualities they had:

-• Rule-Based: They established crisp, clear rules using techniques such as limit orders and breakouts that resulted in consistent trading decisions.
+• Adaptability: They quickly changed their plans when the market changed.
+This flexibility helped them succeed.
+Rule-Based: They established crisp, clear rules using techniques such as limit orders and breakouts, which resulted in consistent trading decisions.

 Let's see how good the turtles did on this table.
 It shows their investments and returns post-training: